 LMA ACC 2423/P911 LMA ACC 2423/P016

-The house that was built by Walter Green (above right) was to the same pattern as that built at Hertford in 1878 and Tottenham in 1881.
+The house that was built by Walter Green in 1876 (above right) was to the same pattern as that built at Hertford in 1878 and Tottenham in 1881.

 In July 1877 it “was not quite dry yet.”
 (NA Rail 845/21).
 Alterations were recommended on 26.10.1877 “that the room upstairs intended for a loft have moveable windows put in and made into a bedroom, and glass to be put in the slots in the porch” (NA Rail 845/21)

 20.4.1883 The new lock house was insured for £250 (not in former policy) (NA Rail 845/23).

 15.9.1899 “That a well be sunk at a cost of £6” (NA Rail 845/29)

 2.10.1885 "..damage done...in consequence of the stop rope not being properly fastened, the barge (Faith) ran into the lock and on to the low gates and forced one over...about 1½".
 It is impossible to straighten it and it is much regretted that a pair of such splendid new gates only fixed about 2 months ago should be so damaged by carelessness and I think the bargeman ought to be punished" (J Child) LMA ACC 2423/002

 Hardmead lock house, 2008.
 Extended and modernised £799,950 (5.9.2011 £699,995)